ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 #### Multiple Objects and/or Types in a Script

-A script (i.e. a file containing T-SQL code) can contain any kind of code, including definitions for multiple objects.
+A T-SQL script can contain any kind of code, including definitions for multiple types and/or objects.

 The make algorithm's compilation unit is a source file.
 This poses a problem because a script can contain any kind of code, including definitions for multiple objects, as well as supporting code (explained below).